Guatemala's political turmoil deepens as 1 candidate is targeted and the other suspends her campaign

 She called on the president to show his face.

-Giammattei’s office issued a statement saying that it respects the separation of powers and would not be involved in any judicial processes.
-It also said that in line with the law, it would make presidential security available to the presidential and vice presidential candidates participating in the runoff.
+Giammattei’s office issued a statement saying it respects the separation of powers and would not be involved in any judicial processes.
+Giammattei is prohibited by Guatemalan law from seeking reelection.

-Arévalo was a surprise winner in the June 25 election, garnering 11.7% of the votes.
-In the days before the vote, he had polled below 3% and was not among the top six or seven candidates, all of whom were considered to be on the conservative end of the political spectrum.
-Torres obtained 15.8% of the vote.
+Arévalo was a surprise among the 22 candidates in the June 25 first-round election, getting 11.7% of the votes.
+In the days before the ballot, he had polled below 3% and was not among the top six or seven candidates, all of whom were considered to be on the conservative end of the political spectrum.
+Torres led the field with 15.8%.
 No candidate came close to exceeding the 50% threshold necessary to win outright, necessitating the August runoff.

 A former diplomat and academic, Arévalo has framed himself as the candidate who would bring change to the country, while portraying Torres as someone who would likely maintain the status quo.